 The consumption of soy products has many health benefits, including protection against breast cancer, prostate cancer, menopausal symptoms, heart disease and osteoporosis.
-Many of the health benefits of soy are derived from its isoflavones.
-However some critics claim that isoflavones can increase the incidence of epithelial hyperplasia and cause goitre and hyperthyroidism.
-Isoflavones remain the subject of many scientific studies, as illustrated by the more than 1700 scientific publications mentioning isoflavones in their title or abstract.
-Most of these studies show that isoflavones may have some health benefit.
+Many of these health benefits are attributed to its isoflavones.
+However some critics claim that isoflavones can increase the risk of breast cancer and cause goitre and hyperthyroidism.

 The chemical structure of isoflavones is very similar to that of our own estrogen.
 Because of this similarity in structure, they can interfere with the action of our own estrogen.

-Research in several areas of healthcare has shown that consumption of isoflavones may play a role in lowering risk for disease.
-They can fight disease on several fronts.
+Research in several areas of healthcare has shown that consumption of isoflavones may play a role in lowering risk for diseases.
 The following potential health benefits are attributed to isoflavones:

-- Protect against prostate problems – Isoflavones may be benificial for men's health because they may protect against enlargement of the male prostate gland.
-Studies show isoflavones slowed prostate cancer growth and caused prostate cancer cells to die.
-Isoflavones act against cancer cells in a way similar to many common cancer-treating drugs.
+- Protect against prostate problems – Isoflavones may be benificial for men because they may protect against enlargement of the male prostate gland.
+Studies show that they may slow prostate cancer growth and may cause prostate cancer cells to die.
+They act against cancer cells in a way similar to many common cancer-treating drugs.

 - Reduce cancer risk – Isoflavones seem to be protect agains tumors because they act against cancer cells in a way similar to many common cancer-treating drugs.
 Population-based studies show a strong association between consumption of isoflavones and a reduced risk of breast and endometrial cancer.
 Women who ate the most soy products and other foods rich in isoflavones reduced their risk of endometrial cancer by 54%.